rackerlabs/rackspace-how-to/content/cloud-servers/transfer-files-using-WinSCP.md

 product_url: cloud-servers
 ---

-WinSCP is an open-source, free sftp and ftp client for Windows.
-You can use WinSCP to copy and transfer files between local and remote computers.
+WinSCP is an open-source, free sftp and ftp client for Microsoft® Windows®.
+You can use WinSCP to securely transfer files between your local Microsoft Windows machine and a remote server.

 This article describes how to download, install, and use WinSCP to transfer files between computers.
-This article also describes how to set permissions and create new files.
+This article also describes how to create files and folders, and set permissions.

 ### Download and install WinSCP